SciLifeLab-Training/scilifelab-training-template/README.md

 ## Getting Started

 1. Click the **Use this template** button to create your own repository.
-2. Rename the release-0000 branch to the year and month of your next course instance
+2. The template does not copy all branches from the template, these you have to copy over from the template yourself:
+   - Create an empty branch called gh-pages.
+Copy the file called `_config.yml` from the template repo into it, and change the content accordingly.
 3. (If outside the SciLifeLab organization) Set up your repository secrets so github actions can run.
+If you name it ORG_PAT it will work without changing the workflow file.
+4. Github actions will run when you push, but before everything is setup it will fail in running correctly.
+Once everything is set up correctly this should be solved automatically.

 ## Configuration

 - Modify the `_quarto.yml` file to configure branches to use.
 In this setup it's one branch per course instance, allowing you to keep older instances alive on the same website.
+Name your branch release-* (YYMM).
 Here is also where the menu items are listed.
 Push your changes.
-- In the gh-pages branch, update the config file appropriately.
-This file will create a simple start page for all instances of the course.
+- Create and push the new branch from the main branch.

 ## GitHub Actions

 Your site will automatically build and deploy when you push changes.
 If you wish to customize the workflow, see `.github/workflows/main.yml`.
+See Actions in github to see where your page is deployed.